-Here are a few pictures from this most recent 2013 race with some new faces and additions to these uniforms.
+Here are a few pictures from races of the CoTA Girls on and off the grid.
 Also throughout the pictures, you will be able to read about the history of the Grid girls, why they are on the track, and the history about how they came to be the faces of all the race tracks around the world.

 2013 Grid Girls Photo from Autoweek.com